gokr/spry/README.md

+# Ni - We are the knights who say...

 This is a parser & interpreter for the Ni language, inspired by Rebol.

 Ni is meant to mix with Nim and is not Rebol compatible, however most of the